dovetail-genomics/capture/docs/source/pre_alignment.rst

 Pre-Alignment
 =============

-For downstream steps you will need a genome file, genome file is a tab delimited file with chromosome names and their respective sizes.
-If you don't already have a genome file, follow these steps:
+For downstream steps you will need a genome file.
+A genome file is a tab delimited file with chromosome names and their respective sizes.
+If you do not already have a genome file, follow these steps:

-1. Generate an index file for your reference, a reference file with only the main chromosomes should be used (e.g. without alternative or unplaced chromosomes).
+1. Generate an index file for your reference.
+A reference file with only the main chromosomes should be used (e.g. without alternative or unplaced chromosomes).

 **Command:**